AparAhuja/Phoenix/ReadMe.md

 >4.
 The *--animation* argument creates a *results.gif* file in the *Example_Name* folder.
 >5.
 The *--resource_stats* argument creates a *ResourceStats.txt* file in the *Example_Name* folder.
 >6.
 Images of grid distributions of all mircobes is saved in the *Example_Name* folder.

+## Applications in Microbiology
+A research project on application of game theory in microbiology was conducted at IIT Delhi was conducted under Prof. Shilpi Sharma.
+Pheonix was the primary simulation platform used for modelling.
+The project was awarded the Summer Undergraduate Research Award by Industrial Research and Development Unit, IIT Delhi.
+The project report can be viewed [here](https://drive.google.com/file/d/1Ls-RquYyFnVNwH7KZihNbkhcwbQtDmGw/view?usp=sharing).